 - Capital gains derived by a company generally are taxable as ordinary income.
-However, 75% of capital gains derived from the sale of domestic participations is exempt from corporate income tax provided that: - participation has lasted for at least two years, - the gains are kept in a special fund account under shareholders' equity for five years following the year of sale, - the exempt profits are not transferred within the specified period to another account (except for transfers to the capital account by way of capital injection), - the consideration for the sale is collected by the end of the second calendar year following the year of sale and - the company does not participate for the purpose of ordinary business involving the trading of participation. - A 50% exemption applies to capital gains derived from the sale of immovable property that has been held for at least two years. - Capital gains derived from the sale of foreign participations that have been held for at least two years by an international holding company resident in Türkiye are exempt from corporate income taxes.
-See "holding company regime".
+However, 75% of capital gains derived from the sale of domestic participations is exempt from corporate income tax provided that: - participation has lasted for at least two years, - the gains are kept in a special fund account under shareholders' equity for five years following the year of sale, - the exempt profits are not transferred within the specified period to another account (except for transfers to the capital account by way of capital injection), - the consideration for the sale is collected by the end of the second calendar year following the year of sale and - the company does not participate for the purpose of ordinary business involving the trading of participation. - A 25% exemption applies to capital gains derived from the sale of immovable property that has been acquired before July 2023 provided that the sale takes place after after a holding period of two years at a minimum.